Jane Whorwood: Royalist Spy

 War and secret work

 The court and military HQ of the king remained at Oxford until the end of the war in 1646.
-The Oxford-London Road crossed the River Thame at Wheatley Bridge, a mile from Holton Park.
+The Oxford to London road crossed the river Thame at Wheatley Bridge, a mile from Holton Park.
 This was a route used by the agents of both sides, seeking intelligence about their enemies.
 Jane quickly became a key part of the Royalist network.

-This cash was vital to the Royalist war effort and probably kept Jane at Oxford and Holton Park until the Royalist surrender in June 1646, by which date she was an experienced agent with over three years’ service.
-It is a testament to Jane’s cover that the Parliamentary army commander, Thomas Fairfax, used Holton Park as his HQ in May and June, 1646, during which time Jane was surely, and often, present.
+This cash was vital to the Royalist war effort and probably kept Jane at Oxford and Holton Park until the Royalist surrender in June 1646.
+By then she was an experienced agent with over three years’ service.
+It is a testament to Jane’s cover that the Parliamentary army commander, Thomas Fairfax, used Holton Park as his HQ in May and June 1646, during which time Jane was surely, and often, present.

 A gold coin depicting the head and torso of Charles I, holding a sword